Robert Bauer (footballer)

-Robert Bauer ([ˈʁoːbɛʁt ˈbaʊɐ]; born 9 April 1995) is a German professional footballer who plays as a full-back or as a wing-back for Belgian club Sint-Truiden.
+Robert Bauer ([ˈʁoːbɛʁt ˈbaʊɐ]; born 9 April 1995) is a German professional footballer who plays as a centre-back for Thai League 1 club Buriram United.

 Club career

 Bauer joined FC Ingolstadt in 2014 from Karlsruher SC.
 He made his 2.
 Bundesliga debut on 31 October 2014 against Fortuna Düsseldorf replacing Alfredo Morales at half-time in a 0–0 away draw.
 He scored his first Bundesliga goal from his first shot of the campaign against Darmstadt 98 on 22 November 2015.

 On 23 August 2016, Bauer signed for Werder Bremen.

 On 5 July 2018, it was announced that Bauer was loaned to 1.
 FC Nürnberg for the 2018–19 season.
 Nürnberg secured an option to sign him permanently at the end of the season.

 In June 2019, upon his return from loan at Nürnberg, Bauer was released from training at Werder Bremen.

 On 20 August 2019, he signed a long-term contract with Russian club FC Arsenal Tula.

 On 6 September 2021, he joined Sint-Truiden in Belgium.

+On 25 May 2023, Bauer joined Saudi Pro League club Al-Tai on a one-year contract.

+On 22 July 2024, Bauer joined Neftchi Baku.
+On 4 June 2025, he left Neftçi after his contract was terminated by mutual agreement.

+Bauer moved to Thai League 1 club Buriram United in July 2025.